The Corrected Inverse-Gaussian: A Tractable First-Hitting-Time Channel Model for Nonstationary Molecular Communication: Conclusion

 \section{Conclusion}

 This paper established a tractable analytical framework for modeling FHT dynamics under nonstationary drift.
-By leveraging a change-of-measure perspective, we derived the C-IG density (see Eq.~\eqref{eq:final_cig})---an explicit analytical expression that generalizes the classical IG model to dynamic environments.
-Particle-level simulations confirmed that the C-IG model accurately captures complex transport phenomena, including phase modulation, multi-pulse dispersion, and transient backflow, while maintaining constant evaluation complexity.
-This framework bridges the gap between physics-faithful transport modeling and tractable channel analysis, providing a robust foundation for the design and optimization of nonstationary biological and MC systems.
+By leveraging a change-of-measure perspective, we derived the calibrated C-IG density \eqref{eq:final_cig}---a closed-form expression with $\mathcal{O}(1)$ evaluation complexity that extends the stationary-drift IG channel law to explicitly time-varying drift.
+The revised construction separates exact identities, the MPP leading-action approximation, and the calibrated Gaussian positive-flux closure; in particular, the formula recovers the classical IG law exactly in the constant-drift limit.
+Particle-level simulations confirmed that the C-IG model accurately captures complex transport phenomena, including phase modulation, multi-pulse dispersion, and transient backflow, while bypassing the latency bottlenecks of traditional numerical solvers.
+This framework bridges the gap between physics-faithful transport modeling and tractable MC channel-law analysis, providing a robust foundation for the signal processing design and optimization of nonstationary biological and MC receivers.